svgraham/resume/README.md

 * Development to online marketing, search engine placement and promotion (http://www.mogu.by; http://www.a-h.by).

 #####EDUCATION
-* Belarusian University of Informatics and Radioelectronics,
+* Belarusian University of Informatics and Radioelectronics, <br>
-* BS in Modeling and computer-aided design of radioelectronics devices.
+ BS in Modeling and computer-aided design of radioelectronics devices.